syncfusion-content/xamarin-docs/Xamarin/Diagram/Connector.md

 ![Decorator appearance in Xamarin.Forms diagram](Connector_images/Connector_img9.jpeg)

 ## ConnectorClicked
-The ['ConnectorClickedEvent'](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDiagram.XForms.ConnectorClickedEventArgs.html) will triggers when click connector in diagram.
+The ['ConnectorClickedEvent'](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDiagram.XForms.ConnectorClickedEventArgs.html) will be triggered when click you the connector in the diagram.
 The following code example explains how to create a ConnectorClickedEvent trigger.
 {% tabs %}
 {% highlight c# %}
 diagram.ConnectorClicked += Diagram_ConnectorClicked;